LMArena: How the Web’s Biggest LLM Leaderboard Works

 Don’t pick a single winner—pick a routing plan

 Run 10–20 arena battles per task type, compare Overall + Category Elo with MT-Bench/MMLU, and keep a lightweight rubric (correctness, latency, citations/tool-use).
 If the top two are close, prefer the one that wins your failure cases.
+Then formalize the decision with a router-first blueprint for production routing.
 Re-check monthly; model drift is real.

 Mini-template: 20-minute LMArena eval (copy/paste)